 authentic leadership

 Authentic leadership is a type of management style in which people act in a real, genuine and sincere way that is true to who they are as individuals.
-Proponents of authentic leadership say this type of leader is best positioned to inspire trust, loyalty and strong performances from employees.
+Proponents of authentic leadership say this type of leader is best positioned to inspire trust, loyalty and strong performance from employees.

-The belief that leaders who are authentic produce good -- and sometimes the best -- results is a long-standing idea that has been documented as part of modern management studies for at least two decades.
+The belief that leaders who are authentic produce good -- and sometimes the best -- results is a longstanding idea that has been documented as part of modern management studies for at least two decades.
 However, this leadership philosophy has not always been identified specifically using the term authentic leadership, as its roots trace back thousands of years.

-Authentic leadership has its roots in ancient Greek philosophy, which examined the development of cardinal virtues, such as prudence, temperance, justice and fortitude, in a leader.
+Authentic leadership has its roots in ancient Greek philosophy, which examined the development of cardinal virtues such as prudence, temperance, justice and fortitude in a leader.

 However, authentic leadership came to the forefront of management studies in the past few decades with the publication of several research papers, articles and books.

-Other characteristics of authentic leaders include:
+Other characteristics of authentic leaders include the following:

 - They are focused on delivering results, particularly in the long term.

-- They are driven by the organization's mission and needs and not their own ego.
+- They are driven by the organization's mission and needs, and not their own ego.

 - They are disciplined and committed to their own improvement and growth.